HISTORY OF THE SPANISH BARB HORSE

 On Her Barb Horse

-Spanish Barbs are a very old breed that were brought to this continent by the Spanish explorers.
+Spanish Barb Horses are a very old breed that was brought to this continent by the Spanish explorers.
 To survive the extremely stressful voyage from Spain to the New World, they had to have a very strong will to live.
 They had to be sensible, thrifty, healthy, strong and adaptable.
 The Spanish Barb was first used by the Conquistadores, then the mission fathers, the Native Americans, and the Cowboy.
 For many years there were thousands of Barb horses that successfully ran free and wild.
 Today, they are known collectively as Colonial Spanish Horses.

 "One thing is certain; of all the monuments which the Spaniard has left to glorify their reign in America, there will be none more worthy than his horse".
 (Frederic Remington, 19th century painter and sculptor who illustrated the history of his day).

 The unusual history of this breed began in North Africa, the home of the Berbers.
 The long occupation of Spain by these invading warrior horsemen brought about the creation of a superior horse.
 The agile desert bred African Barb horse was crossed with existing Spanish stock, resulting in a horse that became world famous by the Middle Ages and was much sought after by the Royal Stud Farms of Europe.

 By the year 1492, the Spanish had regained possession of their

 country and began their own invasion forces, the Conquistadores, (the conquerers).
 By royal edict, horses were transported to the New World and breeding farms established.
 Upon the backs of these horses, Spain determined to widen the scope of their power and wealth.
 The Spanish Horse proved vital to Spain's explorations and settlement of the Americas.
 Originally transported by the daring Spanish Conquistadores to the islands of the Caribbean, the Spanish Barb was then introduced into what is now the United States, Mexico and South America.